juvu/DayTrade-SwingTrade/TradingTechniques.md

 		* The stock is considered bullish if it can hold half of the spike
 	* Take 2/3 profit in the third spike
 		* 20-30% profit is considered to be a good trade
-	* Let the remaining run higher
+	* Let the remaining 1/3 run
-	* If the stock breaks half of the spike, sell the position
+	* If the stock breaks half of the overall spike, sell the position

 ## Midday Perk Pattern (11am - 2pm)